|

 Regarding the use of bridges between different messenger systems there are critical voices like the one of Mike Kuketz (external).
 Here, however, it probably makes sense not to make a blanket judgment, but to question which type of chat (individual chat, group or public chat rooms) should be connected how (by federation or by bridge) and whether or not data protection issues/problems actually arise in these different cases.

-Here, tasks that a client should take over (optional customization in content display) are taken over by the bridge.
-Links deliberately include the protocol to be taken into account, which can have many reasons - among others security.
-The context of messages can otherwise be totally distorted in terms of content.
+Here, tasks that a client should take over (optional customization in the display of content) are taken over by the bridge.
+Links deliberately contain the protocol to be considered, which can have many reasons - including security.
+The context of messages can otherwise be completely distorted in terms of content.

-is not changed by the bridge towards XMPP (as is correct).
-But …xmpp:testchatraum@conference.irgendeinserver.tls?join
+• The invitation at Matrix side #matrixistsuper:matrix.org is not changed by the bridge towards XMPP (as is correct).
+But …

 On the one hand, bridges between the Matrix and XMPP protocols are advertised - on the other hand, XMPP is not listed at all in the Matrix bridges (external) or not mentioned at all.
 At least not on this important page.
 However, the point of criticism seems to have been taken on board: On another visit to the site in April 2024, I noticed that the XMPP logo with link to description (external) is now also listed.